 These are also present in comments in the article.
 So please correct based on them, as you did before, with track changes, and send back to me the article.
-If
+If everything is ok, I will publish it.

 Please check again all the article, and if you have something to add or change, please do so, but mark the changes, so I can check.
 This would be the last time you can make changes to the manuscript before publication.